 Breaking through cultural boundaries.

-The eLit Gold medal winner Sazzae also picked up a Living Now Book Award.
-Reading this Japan novel written as a creative thesis at Harvard is “like opening an expensive box of chocolates.”Learn More
+The eLit Gold medal winner SAZZAE also picked up a Living Now Book Award for the world’s best lifestyle books.
+This Japan novel was written as a creative thesis at Harvard.Learn More

 Latest From HSE